alvarobartt/investpy/README.md

 - [pyrtfolio](https://github.com/alvarobartt/pyrtfolio/): is a Python package to generate stock portfolios.
 - [trendet](https://github.com/alvarobartt/trendet/): is a Python package for trend detection on stock time-series data.
-- [pypme](https://github.com/ymyke/pypme): is a Python package for PME (Public Market Equivalent) calculation
+- [pypme](https://github.com/ymyke/pypme): is a Python package for PME (Public Market Equivalent) calculation.
+- [tessa](https://github.com/ymyke/tessa): Find financial assets and get their price history without worrying about different APIs or rate limiting.
+Use it to better find assets that are on investing.com but not yet exposed via investpy and to prevent 429 errors.

 If you developed an interesting/useful project based on investpy data, please open an issue to let me know to include it in this section.